mikepapadim/collage-non-tvm-fork/README.md

 # Collage
 System for automated integration of deep learning backends.
-Our implementation uses TVM as its code generator.

 # Installation
-1. Go to `tvm/` and install tvm.
+1. Since our implementation uses TVM as the main code generator, install tvm under `tvm/`.
 [TVM installation guide](https://tvm.apache.org/docs/install/index.html)

    Make sure backend libaries of interest are built together.
 We provide cmake config that we used for our GPU/CPU experiments (`config.cmake.gpu`, `config.cmake.cpu`) in `tvm/cmake/`.
    Users may copy it to their build directory and rename it to `config.cmake` before running `cmake`.